Safety valve: Technical terms

 RV, SV and SRV are spring-operated (even spring-loaded).
 LPSV and VPSV are spring-operated or weight-loaded.

 Legal and code requirements in industry

 In most countries, industries are legally required to protect pressure vessels and other equipment by using relief valves.
 Also, in most countries, equipment design codes such as those provided by the ASME, API and other organizations like ISO (ISO 4126) must be complied with.
 These codes include design standards for relief valves and schedules for periodic inspection and testing after valves have been removed by the company engineer.

 Today, the food, drinks, cosmetics, pharmaceuticals and fine chemicals industries call for hygienic safety valves, fully drainable and Cleanable-In-Place.
-Most are made of stainless steel; the hygienic norms are mainly 3A in the USA and EHEDG in Europe.
+Most are made of stainless steel; the hygienic norms are mainly 3A in the US and EHEDG in Europe.

 Development of the safety valve

 Deadweight lever valves

 The first safety valve was invented by Denis Papin for his steam digester, an early pressure cooker rather than an engine.
 A weight acting through a lever held down a circular plug valve in the steam vessel.
 By using a "steelyard" lever a smaller weight was required, also the pressure could easily be regulated by sliding the same weight back and forth along the lever arm.
 Papin retained the same design for his 1707 steam pump.

 Early safety valves were regarded as one of the engineman's controls and required continuous attention, according to the load on the engine.
 In a famous early explosion at Greenwich in 1803, one of Trevithick's high-pressure stationary engines exploded when the boy trained to operate the engine left it to catch eels in the river, without first releasing the safety valve from its working load.
 By 1806, Trevithick was fitting pairs of safety valves, one external valve for the driver's adjustment and one sealed inside the boiler with a fixed weight.
 This was unadjustable and released at a higher pressure, intended as a guarantee of safety.

 When used on locomotives, these valves would rattle and leak, releasing near-continuous puffs of waste steam.